 Well done!
 You can utilize this process to join all of the half stars together, as well.
 So efficient, right??

-What to Expect Next Week
+What to Expect in the Next Section

 I hope that a few of these tidbits will prove helpful to bring a bit more style and efficiency to your stitching life.
 But, as always, I hope that it frees you up to lean in to the joy and healing of creativity.